 Whether you are the one struggling with your tech or you are trying to help a fellow attendee with their tech issues, patience is the key virtue here.

 If others tell you they can’t hear you, believe your mic is causing echo, or bring any other problem with your tech to your attention, put in the effort to resolve the issue.
 You can get troubleshooting help by messaging @Front Desk.

 Prioritize Human Connection

-The convention reserves the right to remove any posts or individuals displaying or acting in a way it considers offensive or in disagreement with its policies and philosophy, including, but not limited to, any promotion of hate, religious/anti-religious proselytization, unauthorized solicitation of products or services, anti-feminism, or similar.
+The convention reserves the right to remove any posts or individuals displaying or acting in a way it considers offensive or in disagreement with its policies and philosophy, including, but not limited to, any promotion of hate, slander, religious/anti-religious proselytization, unauthorized solicitation of products or services, anti-feminism, or similar.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, political affiliation, body appearance, race, religion, or gender identity; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; inappropriate physical contact; and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.